It's like America but different.

 When you get here, you will be given a bank account and an ATM card.
 While most sites have a bank, they might not have your bank, which will lead to ATM fees when withdrawing.
 Using your bank's ATM, you can check your balance and withdraw money.

 A challenge that many Peace Corps Morocco volunteers face (and also look forward to) is Ramadan.
 Ramadan is celebrated as the month in which the prophet Mohammed received the first of the revelations that make up the Quran.
-Ramadan begins with the sighting of the new moon, so the beginning of Ramadan can vary by nation and it moves up 11 days each year.
-In 2017 it began on May 27.
+Ramadan begins with the sighting of the new moon, so the beginning of Ramadan can vary by country and it moves up 11 days each year.
+In 2018 and 2019 it began on May 16 and May 6, respectively.
 The Ramadan fast is one of the five pillars of Islam, as devout Muslims abstain from food and drink from dawn until sundown.
 After sundown, the fast is broken with celebrations and food.

 Many Peace Corps Volunteers participate in the daily fast; it demonstrates an appreciation for their respective communities, and it better connects volunteers to the daily life of neighbors and counterparts.
 The daily fast is broken with a meal (lftur), often milk, dates, harira, and juice.
 Your neighbors will likely ask you to join them in breaking the fast.
 Dinner comes later in the night.
 PCVs should expect their daily routine to change dramatically: more late night activity and less daytime activity.
 Because work is not always available during Ramadan, some volunteers travel during this time.
 However, many also consider this an invaluable time for integration.